MLBAMGames/NHLGames/README.md

 Use the slider to change the proxy port when starting NHLGames.

-Remember that if you close NHLGames while watching a stream, it will close the proxy as well and it will kill the stream.
+Remember that if you close NHLGames while watching a stream, it will close the proxy as well and kill the stream.
 Just minimize NHLGames instead while playing.

 ### _Players_